drbrain/net-http-persistent/README.txt

-Net::HTTP supports persistent connections with some API methods but does not handle reconnection gracefully.  net-http-persistent supports reconnection according to RFC 2616.
+Net::HTTP supports persistent connections with some API methods but does not handle reconnection gracefully.  net-http-persistent supports reconnection and retry according to RFC 2616.

 == FEATURES/PROBLEMS:

 * Supports SSL
 * Thread-safe
 * Pure ruby
-* Timeout-less speed boost for 1.8 (by Aaron Patterson)
+* Timeout-less speed boost for Ruby 1.8 (by Aaron Patterson)

 == INSTALL: